rmbishop/win32_api_luajit/README.md

 https://code.google.com/p/lua-files/wiki/winapi

+To run the demo:

+Checkout the files and run luajit.exe main.lua (the checkout comes with luajit.exe, though your own should suffice).

 Instructions for building a version of luajit with the library linked in:

 1)Checkout files to the luajit src directory.